Finding a home - Conveyancing - First time buyer

 Learn more about the potential challenges and implications of selling a property with a short lease by exploring our guide.

-Is it possible to buy the freehold of a leasehold home?
+Can you buy the freehold of a leasehold home?

 It is possible to buy either a share of the freehold at the time of purchase or buy the freehold as a group of leaseholders in the same building.
 There’s also an option called Right to Manage.
 Find out more about the options below, or read our handy guide which explains all about buying the freehold of a flat or house.